 This building features another one of our custom options.
 Our standard doors are 3 foot wide and 6 foot 8 inches tall.
 This door happens to be 4 feet wide by 6 foot 8 inches tall, and its one of our many standard options.
 It features all the same standard features of our regular door.
 It has the hydraulic door closure which does a great job for us.
 It controls the swing of the door.
-It opens in a controlled way so the wind can’t grab it and rip it.
-And it closes in a controlled way so it doesn’t slam.
-Also, it has a hold open feature.
-So when it’s pressed in the open position, it stays there even if the wind is blowing a little bit.
+It opens in a controlled way so the wind can’t grab it and rip it, and it closes in a controlled way so it doesn’t slam.
+Also, it has a ‘hold open’ feature, so when it’s pressed in the open position, it stays there (even if the wind is blowing a little bit).

-Our standard 3 point hardware is excellent for many applications.
-But sometimes panic hardware is better.
-And panic hardware is sometimes specified when the environment inside the encloser presents certain hazards to people working in here.
+Our standard 3 point hardware is excellent for many applications, but sometimes panic hardware is better.
+Panic hardware is sometimes specified when the environment inside the enclosure presents certain hazards to people working in here.
 If there’s a condition where they have to get out quickly, you don’t have to think about how to work the levers of a three-point hardware system.
-On a modern touch bar where there’s just this push pad here.
-And you push it and you’re through the door.
+On a modern touch bar, there’s just this push pad here.
+You push it, and you’re through the door.

 Regular man doors on hinges are not the only solutions for getting in and out of one of our shelters.
 We can form a custom roof hatch in the roof which would allow you to drop a crane hook thru to pick up heavy equipment.
 We’ve made doors that were hinged along the top edge and tilt up by awnings that are held by gas springs.
 A real common solution is the rolling shutter door or the sectional garage doors.
-These allow for much wider widths or taller openings than we can get with a standard swinging doors.
+These allow for much wider widths or taller openings than we can get with standard swinging doors.
 The door jambs are still formed into the walls the way we do our other door jambs.
 These types of doors can be electrically operated or manual like this one.